Error Handling

 always includes a default case to handle errors

-that don’t have a specific catch
+that don’t have a specific catch clause.

 Most Swift code doesn’t specify the type for the errors it throws.
 However, you might limit code to throwing errors of only one specific type in the following special cases: